unora-project/unora-project.github.io/docs/classes/rogue.md

 ## Mastering

-You need 14,000 base HP and 8,000 base MP to master.
+You need 11,000 base HP and 7,000 base MP to master.

+## Class Dedication (subbing)

+You need 6,600 base HP, 3,300 base MP, 60,000,000 experience and 10 Strong Health Potions to dedicate to your class (sub).

+19 stat points will carry over into the class you dedicate into.

 ## Skills